 What do you hope to gain from participating?

 I hope to get input and some answers to dilemmas in my work as an elder in the church.
 To listen to the experience of others who are more experienced, to contrast my thoughts with that of others to see if they make sense, and to network with other young pastors.
 I hope that what I learn will help me lead more effectively and serve the church in needed ways.
 Also, it may help my personal and familiar balance to ensure I can run the race in the mid-long term.
 I am also interested in knowing how things applied in other parts of Europe would work for us in our city.

 I am very grateful to be part of the Forum and share with others from all over Europe engaged in media.
 I have made valuable connections, and many collaborations have come out of previous Forum meetings.
 The Forum is the highlight of my year.
 I can get a vision of what God is doing on our continent and receive specific training in the media area.

 What is your leadership role or what were your past leadership roles?

 I was president of the GBU student committee for the university in Barcelona from 2006-2008.
 I had an internship at TV3, which is the Catalan Public Television station, in 2008.
 I was a relay worker for UCCF from 2009-2010.
 I have been a writer for Protestante Digital since 2008 and a GBU staff worker since 2010.

 Why should someone invest in your ministry?

 Having a Christian point of view on the daily news is a key issue in Spain.
-I want to keep learning and getting new vision, to work on my responsibilities and start new projects side by side with other people, to advance God’s kingdom both in Spain and Europe.
+I want to keep learning and getting a new vision to work on my responsibilities and start new projects side-by-side with other people, which advance God's kingdom both in Spain and Europe.